Honors Requirements

 • Meet with your thesis advisor to submit your timeline.

 • Complete a draft of a research proposal by the end of the quarter.
 The research proposal should be 5-8 pages in length and include a literature review, a short section on the methodology to be used, research questions or a thesis statement (depending on the discipline), and a bibliography.
-The proposal must be approved by the department head.

 • Submit your completed research proposal for approval by your thesis advisor.